stmilne/icds_docs/docs/handling-data/transferring-data/cli-transfers.md

 # Command Line File Transfers

-Most command line utilites can be used on Roar Collab.
+Most command line utilities can be used on Roar Collab.

 ## sftp